 - Perfect for WordPress: The WordPress themes and plugins work perfectly for WordPress sites and are optimized for the WordPress platform.

 - Large Number of Products: The sheer number of tools offered by Thrive Themes can prove overwhelming for beginners.

 - Learning Curve: Just like any new platform out there, Thrive Themes suite of products all have their own learning curve.
 I do think the platforms are intuitive, but it takes time and patience to master them.

 - Only Works With WordPress: There’s no version of Thrive Themes that works with Drupal, Joomla, or any other website platform.

 - Support Response Time: It’s not that the support for Thrive Themes is bad, it’s actually quite good.
 But sometimes it takes hours to get a response which is frustrating when you’re in the middle of doing something.

 Thrive Themes Product Reviews

-At first glance, the suite of conversion-focused tools can be a bit intimidating, but I’ll break everything down to make it simple and easy for you to determine which thrive themes plugins will help you meet your marketing objectives.
+At first glance, the suite of conversion-focused tools can be a bit intimidating, but I’ll break everything down to make it simple and easy for you to determine which thrive plugins will help you meet your marketing objectives.

 Thrive Theme Builder is a flexible, easy to use WordPress theme for building a WordPress site.